JSLancerTeam/saasgear/docs/setup.md

 # [Setup project](https://github.com/JSLancerTeam/saasgear/docs/setup.md)

 ## Set up
+This app required Node.js version >= 14.
+Because some features are not supported in older Node.js.
 ### 1. Create env
   + You should create `.env` in `app` and `api` folder and copy content from `.env-example` file in each.